Skip to content

 History of the Inheritance Tax

-The United States government temporarily levied an inheritance tax for eight years beginning in 1862 to help finance the Civil War, and then again from 1898 until 1902 to help finance the Spanish-American War.
-The modern federal estate tax was enacted in 1916 and has remained law since.
-In 1926, the federal government began offering a generous federal credit for state estate taxes.
-This credit incentivized all states to impose an estate “pick up tax” because an estate’s total liability was the same whether or not a state imposed its own estate tax.
-This made estate and inheritance taxes an attractive revenue option for states.
-After the federal government fully phased out its state estate tax credit, many states stopped imposing estate taxes.
+In 1926, the federal government began offering a generous federal credit for state estate and inheritance taxes paid.
+This credit incentivized all states to impose an estate or inheritance “soak-up tax” because a taxpayer’s total liability was the same whether or not a state imposed its own tax.
+This made estate and inheritance taxes an attractive revenue option for states, and many states converted their inheritance taxes into estate taxes after the federal model.
+After the federal government fully phased out its credit for state estate and inheritance taxes in 2005, many states repealed their inheritance and estate taxes.
+Now, only a handful of states impose an inheritance tax, and many states that retain them have raised their exemption levels over time.

-What Is the Impact of This Tax?
+What Is the Impact of Inheritance Taxes?

 Stay updated on the latest educational resources.